jonathanlinat/accessible-name-automation-proof-of-concept/README.md

 It mainly uses the experimental global method `window.getComputedAccessibleNode(node)`.

-Such project tries to demonstrate that it is theoretically possible to predict what the screen reader will say by focusing on semantic and non semantic elements with a bit automated testing, thus reducing the need for manual testing.
+Such project tries to demonstrate that it is theoretically possible (in a certain way) to predict what the screen reader will say by focusing on semantic and non semantic elements with a bit of automated testing, thus reducing the need for manual testing.

 [Check out the demo website!](https://accessible-name-automation-proof-of-concept.netlify.app/)